Shippable/reqExec/README.md

 Once [reqKick](https://github.com/shippable/reqKick) decides to run a build step, it either

-- call `reqExec` directly to run build on the host, or
+- calls `reqExec` directly to run build on the host, or
 - spins up a `reqExec` mounted Docker container that runs the build in the container

 Unlike [reqProck](https://github.com/shippable/reqProc) and [reqKick](https://github.com/shippable/reqKick),